qchappat/BMENE-4460-2023-Project-Motion-Corretion/README.md

 # Project description

-This is the secret folder for the Project 'MRI Motion Detection and Correction with Complex-value AFT-Net'.
+This is the repository for the Project 'MRI Motion Detection and Correction with Complex-value AFT-Net'.

 As the title already clearly illustrates, our project consists in detecting and correcting brain MRI scans of humans from the [fastMRI dataset](https://fastmri.med.nyu.edu/).
 The added value of our project is that we use raw k-space data as input to correct MRI scans.